flutter/website/src/docs/cookbook/design/snackbars.md

 ## 3. Provide an additional action

-In some cases, we might want to provide an additional action to the user when the SnackBar is displayed.
+In some cases, you might want to provide an additional action to the user when the SnackBar is displayed.
 For example, if they've accidentally deleted a message, we could provide an action to undo that change.